jasonwhite/ducible/README.md

 I am only aware of the [zap_timestamp][] tool in [Syzygy][].
 Unfortunately, it has a couple of problems:

- 1. It does not work with 64-bit PE files (i.e., the PE+ format).
+ 1. It does not work with 64-bit PE files (i.e., the PE32+ format).
  2. It is a pain to build.
 It is part of a larger suite of tools that operate on PE files.
 That suite then requires Google's depot_tools.
 The end result is that you're required to download hundreds of megabytes of tooling around